acornish123/NWEA_Roster_Validation_Error_Tool/README.md

 ## Usage

 ### Setup
-1. After attempting to import and recieving the Valdiation error notice, export the errors to file.
+1. After attempting to import and receiving the validation error notice, export the errors to file.
 2. Prior to using this tool, create a backup copy of your roster file.
 3. Place your roster file in the same directory/folder as the Roster Validation Error (RVE) spreadsheet tool.
 4. Open both the RVE and the roster file.
 Both of these spreadsheets must remain open to use the tool.